Firionus/NonuniformResampling1D.jl/docs/src/README.md

 ## Status

-This package is in its youth and some hickups, like occasional errors or suboptimal performance, are expected.
+This package is in its youth and some hiccups, like occasional errors or suboptimal performance, are expected.
 Please see the [Issues](https://github.com/Firionus/NonuniformResampling1D.jl/issues) for details and report any problems you experience.